jpuray/Calories-Prediction-Model/.ipynb_checkpoints/README-checkpoint.md

 ***Null and Alternative Hypotheses***

- - Null Hypothesis:  Our model’s accuracy was the same for both recipes with <= 9 ingredients and >9 ingredients and any differences are due to random chance.
+ - **Null Hypothesis**:  Our model’s accuracy was the same for both recipes with <= 9 ingredients and >9 ingredients and any differences are due to random chance.
- - Alternative Hypothesis: The classifier’s accuracy is higher for more ingredients (>9)
+ - **Alternative Hypothesis**: The classifier’s accuracy is higher for more ingredients (>9)